 Rules for those travelling from France to the UK

 On 13 August, the British government brought in new quarantine rules for visitors returning from France will still need to self-isolate for 10 days, either in your place of residence or a quarantine hotel.
-This is mandatory for anyone returning to Britain from France must now complete a mandatory two weeks of self isolation.
+This is mandatory for anyone returning to Britain from France.
 You must fill in a passenger locator form giving your address, and there is the risk of a hefty fine if found to be flouting the rules.

 For help from our trusted legal partner on any aspect of your purchase or move to France, including residency, click here for a non-obligation introduction.

 France has been hit with the third wave of COVID-19 infections.
 Due to a recent surge in infections and people admitted to ICU, France entered its third national lockdown a few days ago.
 All schools and non-essential shops will shut for four weeks, and a curfew will be in place from 19:00 to 06:00.
 People also need a valid reason to travel more than six miles from their home.

 New strains of the virus, as well as a delay in the vaccine rollout, have caused cases and deaths to increase.

 Rules for those travelling from the UK to France

 Travelling internationally from the UK is prohibited due to the current restrictions.
 However, there is an exemption for those travelling abroad to carry out activities relating to buying, selling, renting or letting a residential property.

 With France’s recent change to entry restrictions, UK citizens who are buying or selling a property could travel there in theory.
 However, with the country recently going into a national lockdown, it may be difficult to travel around for viewing trips and so on.

 Know how your purchase could be impacted by a no-deal Brexit with our guide, How to Live in France After Brexit.